Sports Coach Logo Sports Coach Training Principles Fitness Components

 Warm-Up

 Warming up before practice or a match is very important.
-A typical warm-up will raise your body temperature and will loosen up your ankles, knees, hips, shoulders, and prevent the risk of injury and improve movements.
+A typical warmup will raise your body temperature, loosen up your ankles, knees, hips, and shoulders, prevent the risk of injury, and improve your movements.

 Typically, I follow this warm-up routine: